 There are times when this is true -- like when the red flags are so huge you can't ignore them, and the other person is unwilling to change these things within themselves.
 However, the majority of the time you CAN work through challenging situations.

-of the relationship and not seem to care about making any efforts of their own.
+Your spouse may be emotionally "checked-out" of the relationship and not seem to care about making any efforts of their own.

+You ask yourself, "How do I get my spouse to change?"
 You have a list of 101 things that you could change about them.

 So, how are you going to make your spouse change?
 You aren't!
 When you really think about it; nobody makes changes when it is IMPOSED UPON THEM.
 We like to INITIATE OUR OWN CHANGES.
 When we feel forced or manipulated to change, then we resist with all our might.